 Most animal feed ingredients manufacturing companies, such as Champrix generally employ nutritionists who help create formulated mixtures based on the needs of the targeted animals.
 This process of formulating an animal feed so as to provide a balanced diet to animals is a rather complex process since each group of animals has different nutritional needs.
 These feeds generally consist of:

-- Agricultural products like vitamins, wheat, fruits, forage, minerals, corn, barley, distiller’s grain, sorghum and vegetables and
+- Agricultural products, such as vitamins, wheat, fruits, forage, minerals, corn, barley, distiller’s grain, sorghum and vegetables.

-- Co-products which are by-products of either a chemical reaction or a manufacturing process and include ingredients like:
+- Co-products which are by-products of either a chemical reaction or a manufacturing process and include ingredients, such as:

 - Soybean meal etc.